-In 2019, the Legislature added section 214.18 into law which stated property owned by a community land trust (CLT) that qualifies for a welfare exemption under section 214 is also within the exemption provided by sections 4 and 5 of article XIII of the California Constitution as long as several conditions were met.
-In 2020, the Legislature clarified the requirements for CLTs to claim the welfare exemption and made property owned by a CLT eligible for the welfare exemption prior to beginning construction.
+In 2019, the Legislature added section 214.18 into law which stated that property owned by a community land trust (CLT) that qualifies for a welfare exemption under section 214 is also within the exemption provided by sections 4 and 5 of article XIII of the California Constitution as long as several conditions were met and repeals the section on January 1, 2025.5

+SB 196 also required the BOE to annually collect data from County Assessors relating to CLTs and the number of units created by CLTs under the welfare exemption authorized under section 214.18.6 In 2020, the Legislature clarified the requirements for CLTs to claim the welfare exemption and made property owned by a CLT eligible for the welfare exemption prior to beginning construction.7

-Additionally, this section prevented County Assessors from denying the welfare exemption to CLTs who were in the process of constructing affordable housing but did not have any units complete.
+Additionally, this section prevented County Assessors from denying the welfare exemption to CLTs who were in the process of constructing affordable housing, but did not have any units complete.
 However, this section made CLTs liable for property tax for the years the CLT received the exemption if construction was not completed by a certain timeframe.

-On December 1, 2021, the State Board of Equalization (BOE) issued a Letter to Assessors providing information and guidance on the treatment of CLT housing in light of these legislative changes.
+On December 1, 2021, the BOE issued a Letter To Assessors (LTA) providing information and guidance on the treatment of CLT housing considering these legislative changes.8